 Availability of the resource through alternative means, such as interlibrary loan;

 Elimination of duplicative and highly similar content across platforms; and

 Decision making informed by data, including usage, cost per use, and overlap with existing resources.

-A list of titles impacted by the budget reduction will be available on this page beginning July 1, 2023 and will be updated monthly to reflect the most recent changes to our holdings.
+Here is a list of titles impacted by the budget reduction (revised as of 8/29/2023).
+It will be updated monthly to reflect the most recent changes to our holdings.